scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 **Example 1**

-"In the next lesson, we’ll start to consider how to present the data story to maximize its impact on the audience."
+"In the next lesson, we'll start to consider how to present the data story to maximize its impact on the audience."

 **Example 2**

-"In the next lesson, we’ll consider another common method of presenting data, the written report."
+"In the next lesson, we'll consider another common method of presenting data, the written report."

 **Example 3**

-"In our next lesson, we’ll explore how the EU AI Act addresses General Purpose AI."
+"In our next lesson, we'll explore how the EU AI Act addresses General Purpose AI."

 **Example 4**

-"In the next lesson, we’ll examine data analysis and preparation."
+"In the next lesson, we'll examine data analysis and preparation."

 ### Course Summary Narration (for the final lesson) **Example**s - <course_summary_narration>:

 **Example 1**

 "This brings us to the end of our course on the fundamentals of app development.
-In this course, we first explained what apps are, how they’re used in business, and their benefits and drawbacks.
+In this course, we first explained what apps are, how they're used in business, and their benefits and drawbacks.
 We then walked through the app development process, discussing each of its stages in detail and considering how to manage app development projects.
 Finally, we considered how best to use data as part of the apps."

 **Example 2**

 "This brings us to the end of our course on the EU AI Act.
-We began by understanding the Act’s purpose and the obligations it defines, followed by a deep look at the risk-based classification system, and risk management.
+We began by understanding the Act's purpose and the obligations it defines, followed by a deep look at the risk-based classification system, and risk management.
 We then briefly discussed General Purpose AI and the challenges it presents.
 After that, we moved on to outlining compliance and governance.
 Finally, we examined the industry-specific impact, analyzing how sectors like healthcare, finance, and technology must adapt. "

 **Example 3**

 "In this course, we followed the process of planning a research project from start to finish.
 We began with design and planning, examining research objectives and research methodologies.
 We then moved on to data collection, looking at survey design and interviewing techniques.
-Next, we learned how to deal with the data we’ve collected, exploring data analysis techniques, management, storage, and management.
+Next, we learned how to deal with the data we've collected, exploring data analysis techniques, management, storage, and management.
 Finally, we explored our options for presenting the results of our research."

 **Example 4**